sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 your marketplace and how.
 However, the possibilities of extended data do not end there!

-If you’ve used Sharetribe Go, you might be familiar with custom listing and user fields, which are fields with limited customizability.
-Extended data is the Sharetribe-equivalent, but without the constraints of predetermined functionality: it’s listing and user fields on steroids.
 Extended data can be customized to different use-cases to fit your exact
-needs: in addition to collecting the information you need from your users in the form you choose, it allows you to display featured listings, have different user types, build custom search functionality… And the list goes on!
+needs: in addition to collecting the information you need from your users in the form you choose, it allows you to display featured listings, have different user types, build custom search functionality, and much more.

 With extended data, you can build integrations with third-party services, such as a subscription payment system or SMS notification